Table of Contents

 12. Madame Tussauds

-And of course, what’s a family trip to London without a visit to Madame Tussauds?
+What’s a family trip to London without a visit to Madame Tussauds?
 Get ready to take selfies with your favourite celebrities, historical figures and superheroes.

 Finally, you’ll have photographic evidence of that time you hung out with the King and Spiderman (no Photoshop required)!